 Cultures of the blood may be done to look for certain kinds of bacteria.

 Sometimes extracorporeal membrane oxygenation

 Treatment of persistent pulmonary hypertension of the newborn involves placing newborns in an environment with 100% oxygen.
 In severe cases, a ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
-Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a machine that helps air get in and out of the lungs) providing 100% oxygen may be needed.
-A high percentage of oxygen in the blood helps open the arteries going to the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a machine that helps air get in and out of the lungs) may be needed and may be used to provide 100% oxygen.
+A high percentage of oxygen in the blood helps widen the arteries going to the lungs.

 Fluids and other treatments, such as antibiotics for an infection, are given as needed.